 Secondly, the ideal time after having sex is entirely dependent on which STD you may or may not have.
 If you’re experiencing symptoms, get tested immediately.
-If you’re not experiencing anything but just want to be sure, the general rule is to wait 3 to 5 days.
+If you’re not experiencing anything but just want to be sure, a general rule is to wait at least two weeks.

 Keep in mind that it’s possible to remain symptom-free but still have an STD.
 And if HIV is on your mind, be aware that while you can get tested much sooner.
 Test results are the most accurate and reliable after 6 months.

 So don’t be afraid to get tested often and note that you can do so at your local vybe—free of any judgment.
 And in the spirit of National Condom Week, don’t forget that condoms are a great way to practice safer sex.

 Saving My Own Spot in Line Now